StefanieSwz/fake-news-classification/docs/docs/run_local.md

 ### Compute Engine

-To train on a GPU, we selected an image with Nvidia drivers and Pytorch to create a Virtual Machine with 100GB storage.
+To train on a GPU, we selected an image with Nvidia drivers and Pytorch (`c0-deeplearning-common-cu121-v20240627-debian-11-py310`) to create a Virtual Machine with 100GB storage and `n1-standard-8` machine type.
 When starting The VM for the first time you are prompted: `install nvidia driver?[y/n]` and then type `y`.
 Git is already installed, `nvidia-smi` and `conda`are available.

+The rest of the training is analoug to local training.